-Transport is the third largest contributor to Queensland's greenhouse has (GHG) emissions, at 13%.
-Heavy vehicles are the second largest source of road transport emissions but, unlike cars and light commercial vehicles, their emissions are expected to continue rising over the coming decade (Figure 5).
-This growth will be driven by an increasing road freight task fuelled by growth in the economy and population.
-Simply continuing with the same fuels will see emissions rise in lock step with the growing road freight task.
+Transport is the third largest sector for carbon emissions and represents 13% of Queensland's total GHG emissions.
+Heavy vehicles are the second largest source of road transport emissions but unlike others their emissions are projected to continue rising over the coming decade (Figure 5).
+This growth will be driven by an increasing road freight task, fuelled by growth in the economy and population.
+Simply continuing with the same fuels and vehicles, emissions will rise in lock step with the growing road freight task.